 Are you thinking of installing funky metal tiles as a backsplash to your modern single bathroom vanity?
 Worried about cutting them straight?
 Read on!
 Thin metal tiles can generally be cut with a straight edge and a razor knife like a box or utility knife.
-One way to ensure that it’s straight before you cut all the way through is to score the metal and then check your work.
-After that, you can bend it a few times and it will snap off in a straight, clean line.
-If the metal you are cutting is a little bit thicker, you may find a tool called aviation nips quite handy.
-These are basically like big scissors but will cut much straighter and cleaner than your basic tools.
+One way to ensure it’s straight before you cut through is to score the metal and check your work.
+After that, you can bend it a few times, and it will snap off in a straight, clean line.
+If the metal you are cutting is a little thicker, you may find a tool called aviation nips quite handy.
+These are like big scissors but will cut much straighter and cleaner than your basic tools.
 If you’re dealing with a super thick piece of metal, your best bet would be to invest in a plasma cutter.
 A plasma cutter is a like a big torch with air pressure behind it.
 These aren’t cheap, but if you do a lot of this type of cutting—worth the expense.

 Post by: Randy Ritzenthaler